 If there is one thing that’s taking me a while to get used to in this new life is the food.
 When mum is not around anymore, it’s every man for himself.
 Not having a fridge makes it hard to keep food in the room, so my trips to the corner shop are more frequent than I would like.

 I struggle to find enough ingredients to make a meal in most shops, especially if they’re corner shops, and this one is no exception.
-As I walk past never-ending aisles of crisps, sweets, and chocolates, the cultural differences between the UK and where I come from become more apparent than ever before.
-Food is not a big deal in the UK.
+As I walk past never-ending aisles of crisps, sweets, and chocolates, the cultural differences between the UK and where I come from become very apparent.
+Food does not seem to be a priority for people here.
 It seems to me that I come from a world where food is the reason people live, whereas in this country people eat merely as means of survival.

-Back home, society revolves around lunch and dinner times – everybody schedules their day around lunch and dinner.
+Back home, society revolves around lunch and dinner times – everybody schedules their day around these.
 Telephones stop ringing and it is considered rude to call anyone at lunchtime.
 Shops and banks close for a couple of hours for lunch and reopen later.
-The world suddenly mid-way through the day for people to eat.
+The world stops all of a sudden, mid-way through the day, and everyone sits down and eats.
 Hot meals.
 On plates.
 With cutlery.

 I remember vividly how the hours between 2 pm and 4 pm of any given day felt when I was a kid.
 It was like a big sleepy cloud fell over the city.
 All shops were closed, the streets went so quiet that, if I stuck my head out of the window, I could hear a symphony of faint snoring coming from all directions – the sound of the whole neighbourhood’s siesta time.